HerveAbdi/data4PCCAR/README.md

 ### twentyWines

 A baby example: 20 red wines (10 French, 10 American) are rated by an expert on multiple dimensions.
 Use to illustrate PCA.

+## Current functions

+### monteCarlo.eigen ----

+Monte Carlo generation of (random) eigenvalues to match a data matrix.
+Use to implement the *parallel* test for the number of reliable eigenvalue

+### epVari

+Varimax rotation on loadings and factor scores.
+Also give the pseudo-eigenvalues and percentage of inertia.